Super Freaky Girl: Composition

-"Super Freaky Girl" is a raunchy, sensual song, featuring Minaj's new alter ego Nick James, named after Rick James.
+"Super Freaky Girl" was described as a “raunchy”, “sensual” song by various media outlets.
+The track features Minaj's alter ego Nick James, named after singer Rick James.
 The song sees Minaj describing her sexual encounters in a vivid manner, while "reiterating her status as a rap icon, as well as a symbol of sexual liberation".
 A bass-heavy song, it prominently samples Rick James's "Super Freak" (1981), particularly the riff, and opens with James's a capella vocals.

-Minaj interpolates her 2013 remix of PTAF's "Boss Ass Bitch", while referencing, among others, Master P's 1998 single "Make 'Em Say Uhh!", former NFL player Colin Kaepernick's "take a knee" protests, and playing on the names of Rihanna and ASAP Rocky, rapping "Get me Rocky A$AP, nigga, word to Rih".
+Minaj interpolates her 2013 remix of PTAF's "Boss Ass Bitch", while referencing, among others, Master P's 1998 single "Make 'Em Say Uhh!", former NFL player Colin Kaepernick's "take a knee" protests, and playing on the names of Barbadian singer Rihanna and American rapper ASAP Rocky, rapping "Get me Rocky ASAP, nigga, word to Rih".
 The song has been compared to Minaj's 2014 single "Anaconda".

 Critical reception

 "Super Freaky Girl" was met with generally positive reviews from critics.
 Shaad D'Souza of Paper called the song "a bouncy, bawdy return to pop-rap.
 Zany and addictive, you can think of it as 'Anaconda 2'.
 David Renshaw of The Fader praised Minaj for bringing "her A-game to the song, spitting x-rated bars and confident boosting mottos ('I got a princess face, a killer body, samurai mind'), making it a natural sister track to her own 'Anaconda'.
 Complex's Jessica McKinney listed the song among the best releases of the week, saying on "Freaky Girl", Minaj is "confident, sexy, and alluring, leaving us wanting more", while calling her "flow irresistible on the song, as she takes pride in her freaky nature and vividly describes her sexual encounters".

 Claire Yotts of Our Generation Music said "The 39-year-old and mother of one is still killing the game as 'Super Freaky Girl' is a reminder to all why she is known as the Queen of Rap".
 Billboard's Mitchell Peters said Minaj "has a gleeful time reanimating the classic track's salacious funk with sexual innuendo and a flow that knows when to speed up and when to really land a punchline".
-In a negative review, The Daily Beasts Coleman Spilde called the song "awful", writing: "To say the song adds nothing of value to Minaj's career is a wild and vast understatement.
-The bars are flat, the punchlines could've been written by a Nicki Minaj AI, and the Rick James sample is doing all the heavy lifting".
-Spilde also criticized Minaj for working with co-producer Dr. Luke, who faced sexual assault allegations in the past.